17 DAYS ●

 Return to Guilin by road.
 Take a walking tour to see the Sun and Moon pagodas and stroll around Guilin's vibrant West Lake area before visiting the South China Pearl Factory to discover the fascinating 1,700 year history of pearling in the South China Sea.
 (B)

-Fly to Chongqing, where you will visit China's celebrated bear at Chongqing Zoo's dedicated Panda House.
+Travel by bullet train to Chongqing, where you will visit China's celebrated bear at Chongqing Zoo's dedicated Panda House.
 Later, board your Century Yangtze cruise ship.
 (B,L,D)

 The Yangtze has played a pivotal role in the history, culture and economy of China – this voyage is the perfect way to get an insight into its importance.
 The first excursion will be to Shibaozhai, a hilltop pagoda beside the river.
 This evening the captain will host a welcome reception before a lavish dinner is served.
 (B,L,D)